-There are seven dormitories on the Redstone Campus, three near the Main Campus, and seven sorority houses.
-The residents of the dormitories on the Redstone Campus: Coolidge, Hamilton, Mason, Redstone, Robinson, Simpson and Slade Halls, will have their meals in Simpson Dining Hall on a three meal per day annual contract.
-The residents of Grassmount, Englesby and Sanders, near the Main Campus, will have their meals on a three meal per day annual contract at the Waterman Cafeteria.
-Allen House, also near the Main Campus, is a cooperative house.
-Assignments to Allen House are granted on the basis of character, scholarship, and comparative need.
-This group of women prepare and serve their own meals under supervision and so save nearly half the cost of their board bill.
+There are twelve residence halls for women and seven sorority houses.
+The residents of the halls on the Redstone Campus: Coolidge, Hamilton, Mason, Redstone, Robinson, Simpson and Slade Halls, will have their meals in Simpson Dining Hall on a twenty-meal per week annual contract.
+The residents of Allen, Claggett, Grassmount, Mansfield and Sanders will have their meals on an eighteen-meal per week annual contract at the Waterman Cafeteria.
+Normally, only junior and senior women are permitted to live in sorority houses.
+All other residences have a prorated number of residents from each of the four undergraduate classes.